sarroutbi/nbde-tang-server/README.md

 OpenShift client to install is `oc`, whose installation can be checked in the [Links](#links) section.

-Once OpenShift/K8S cluster is installed, Tang operator can be installed with operator-sdk. operator-sdk installation is described in the [Links](#links) section.
+Once OpenShift/K8S cluster is installed, operator can be installed with operator-sdk. operator-sdk installation is described in the [Links](#links) section.

-In order to deploy the latest version of the Tang operator, check latest released version in the [Versions](#versions) section, and install the appropriate version bundle.
+In order to deploy the latest version of the operator, check latest released version in the [Versions](#versions) section, and install the appropriate version bundle.
 For example, in case latest version is **1.0.11**, the command to execute will be: